| 1. | Introduction to C++ |

 Let us point out that reference must be initialized upon declaration.
 The command int myNumber=37; can be replaced by two commands

-However, the same cannot be done with int& y=x;.
+int& y=x;.
 Also, we cannot initialize the reference using numbers int& y=37.
 During the initialization we must provide a variable that corresponds to the physical location in the memory (also known as L-value because it can be on the left side of the assignment operator).

-3. Arguments of functions
+3. Parameters of functions

 Before we can do that, we need to fully clarify the mechanism of function calls.